-- Construction of a new urban arterial corridor connection with public transport and active mode facilities. - Tie-ins with existing roads and localised widening around the existing intersections to accommodate new intersection forms. - New or upgraded stormwater management systems, bridges and culverts (where applicable). - Batter slopes, and associated cut and fill activities (earthworks). - Vegetation removal. - Other construction related activities required outside the permanent corridor including the regrade of driveways, construction traffic manoeuvring and construction laydown areas.
+- Upgrading and extending Bawden Road to an urban arterial corridor with active mode and public transport facilities. - Tie-ins with existing roads and localised widening around the existing intersections to accommodate new intersection forms. - New or upgraded stormwater management systems, bridges and culverts (where applicable). - Batter slopes, and associated cut and fill activities (earthworks). - Vegetation removal. - Other construction related activities required outside the permanent corridor including the regrade of driveways, construction traffic manoeuvring and construction laydown areas.